Hungry Happenings

 What are Linzer Cookies?

-• Linzer Cookies are actually a dessert created to taste similar to an Austrian Linzertorte which has a crust made of flour mixed with ground almonds, sugar, egg yolks, lemon zest, and cinnamon and is filled with black currant preserves and is topped with a lattice crust.
+• Linzer Cookies are actually a dessert created to taste similar to an Austrian Linzertorte, which has a crust made of flour mixed with ground almonds, sugar, egg yolks, lemon zest, and cinnamon, and is filled with black currant preserves and topped with a lattice crust.

 Collage of images showing various Linzer Cookies including teddy bears, hearts, daisies and more.

-• or by using a large 4 or 5-inch daisy cutter and a teardrop-shaped cutter to cut holes in the petals.
+• Flowers: Use a daisy cookie cutter and a small circle cutter to cut out the center for spring.

 You can find some Linzer cookie cutters on Amazon.
 I earn a small commission for sales at no extra cost to you when you use the links in this post.